 Halve, by 2015, the proportion of the population

 and basic sanitation

 - The world has met the target of halving the proportion of people without access to improved sources of water, five years ahead of schedule.

 - Between 1990 and 2015, 2.6 billion people gained access to improved drinking water sources.

 - Worldwide 2.1 billion people have gained access to improved sanitation.
 Despite progress, 2.4 billion are still using unimproved sanitation facilities, including 946 million people who are still practicing open defecation.

 Achieve, by 2020, a significant improvement in the lives of at least 100 million slum dwellers

-- The target was met well in advance of the 2020 deadline.
-More than 200 million of these people gained access to improved water sources, improved sanitation facilities, or durable or less crowded housing, thereby exceeding the MDG target
+- Between 2000 and 2014, more than 320 million people living in slums gained access to improved water sources, improved sanitation facilities, or durable or less crowded housing, thereby exceeding the MDG target.

 Breaking silence on open defecation